coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 **Application name** - The stack name of this application created via AWS CloudFormation.

-**NotificationEmail** - Should the lambda will fail to execute we can send an email to notify you via SNS (requires you have a working SNS, with a validated domain).
+**NotificationEmail** (optinal) - If the lambda fails a notification email will be sent to this address via SNS (requires you have a working SNS, with a validated domain).

-**S3BucketName** - The name of the S3 bucket with CloudTrail logs to watch (must be in the same region asstack that you will create).
+**S3BucketName** - The name of the S3 bucket with CloudTrail logs to watch (must be in the same region as stack that you will create).

-**ApplicationName** - The name of the Coralogix application you wish to assign to this lambda.
+**ApplicationName** - Application Name as it will be seen in Coralogix UI.

-**CoralogixRegion** - The Coralogix location region, possible options are [Europe, India, Singapore, US].
+**CoralogixRegion** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US]

 **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].